- Hale brand heavy-duty stainless steel pin bolt locks work for any type of locking dog door

 - Purchase comes with 1 lock

 Whether you need to replace an old dog door lock or just want to add a pet door locking mechanism to your locking cover, the Hale pin bolt locks get the job done.
-It works for all Hale locking pet door models, as well as any other brand of cover for non-locking dog door.
+It will lockout any stray critters while keeping your house safe.
+It works for all weatherproof Hale locking pet door models, as well as any other brand of cover for non-locking dog door.
 If your pet door and cover are not already equipped with pre-drilled holes, this will require a power tool to install.

-Not the right pet door part for your pet door?
+Not the right bolt lock for your pet door?
 Take a look at our full make and model selection of other parts and accessories.